eshlomo1/eshlomo1/README.md

 ---
 ##  Speaking, Writing & Community
-- Featured on my blog: [Cyberdom.blog](https://cyberdom.blog) with deep dives into identity abuse, cloud hunting, AI red teaming, and OffSec AI.
+- Featured on my blog: [Cyberdom.blog](https://cyberdom.blog) with deep dives into identity abuse, cloud threat-hunting, AI Red-Teaming, and OffSec AI.
 - Regularly present at Purple Hat events (attack/defend tracks) and community meet-ups.
 - Active on LinkedIn and X: follow for micro-insights on AI security, token abuse, and cloud IR.